MicrosoftDocs/WSL/WSL/install-win10.md

  By default, the installed distro will be Ubuntu, but this can be changed using `wsl --install -d <Distro>`.
 To see a list of available Linux distributions, enter `wsl --list --online`).
 Additional Distros may also be added after the initial install using the `wsl --install -d <Distro>` command.

-## Installation Steps of WSL 2 without using --install
+## Install Steps

-If you are not on a Windows Insiders build, the installation is a more manual process.
+If you are not on a Windows Insiders build, the features required for WSL will need to be enabled manually.

 ## Step 1 - Enable the Windows Subsystem for Linux